Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Conclusions

 \section{Conclusions}

-It has been shown that in a minimal model of a TMDC, where the Bloch eigenstates are expressed as combinations of $d$ orbitals only, the optical response can be obtained with reasonable accuracy, as compared with plane waves ab initio models.
-This is more evident at lower optical frequencies, where most optical experiments are carried out.
-The key element here is that the tight-binding Hamiltonian written is this approximation matches well $ab$ $intio$ results, something that translates into the Bloch wavefunction and the optical response.
+We showed that in a minimal model of a monolayer TMDC, where the Bloch eigenstates are expressed as combinations of {\it d}-orbitals only, the linear and second order optical susceptibilities can be obtained with reasonable accuracy, as compared with plane-waves {\it ab initio} models.
+This is more evident at lower frequencies, where most optical experiments are carried out.
+The key element here is that the TB Hamiltonian written in this approximation matches well DFT results, and that the Bloch eigenstates around the energy gap have an almost complete {\it d}-orbital content, something that leads to Bloch wavefunction and momentum matrix elements (and, ultimately, optical response) close to the ones obtained using the full DFT wavefunctions.
 This calculation takes full advantage of the symmetry of the crystal, in a manner more explicitly displayed as compared to other references.